BillyGLW/__password_manager/README.md

 After all these steps , you can start testing and developing this project.
 That's it!
 Happy Coding!

-### Docker
+# Docker
 - docker-compose:
- - building a new container with simultaneously running
+ --building a new container with simultaneously running
-# docker-compose down && docker-compose up
+### docker-compose down && docker-compose up
- - migrations
+ - migrations, by executing "makemigrations" inside docker container
-# docker-compose exec web python manage.py makemigrations --noinput
+### docker-compose exec web python manage.py makemigrations --noinput